faithbrigole/QATest_Hov/README.md

 ## About the automation
 ### **Code explanation:**
-I created five (5) class for this project.
+I created four (4) class for this project.
   - TestBase.cs
   - BasicActions.cs
   - RegisterTestSuite.cs
   - SigninTestSuite.cs
-  - NadaAPI.cs

  #### TestBase.cs
  This is where I put the drivers.
 For this project I only put the chromedriver because there is no cross browser testing on the instruction.
 I also created *LevelOfParallelism* so that there's more than one program that can be executed simultaneously, depending on the number of parallelism you put.
 For this project I only put 4.
 This also calls the BasicAction.cs that calls the URL of this project.